 - Cypress runs in the context of the browser.
 With Cypress it’s easier to inspect what is running in the browser, but harder to talk to the outside world.
 In Selenium it’s the exact opposite.
-Selenium runs outside of the browser where your application is running.
-Although Cypress is adding more commands every day that give you access to the outside world - like
+Selenium runs outside of the browser where your application is running (though Cypress is adding more commands every day that give you access to the outside world - like

 Yes, technically; it’s sandboxed and has to follow the same rules as every other browser.
 That’s actually a good thing because it doesn’t require a browser extension, and it naturally will work across all browsers (which enables cross browser testing).

 All of these technologies together are coordinated and enable Cypress to work, which extends its capabilities far outside of the browser sandbox.
 Without these, Cypress would not work at all.
 For the vast majority of your web development, Cypress will work fine, and already does work.

 If you’re using some complex thumb-print, retinal-scan, time-based, key-changing, microphone, audial, decoding mechanism to log in your users, then no, Cypress won’t work with that.
-But seriously, Cypress is a development tool, which makes it easy to test your web applications.
+But seriously, Cypress is a development tool, which helps you test your web applications.
 If your application is doing 100x things to make it extremely difficult to access, Cypress won’t magically make it any easier.

 Because Cypress is a development tool, you can always make your application more accessible while in your development environment.
 If you want, disable complex steps in your authentication systems while you’re in your testing environment.
 After all, that’s why we have different environments!
 Normally you already have a development environment, a testing environment, a staging environment, and a production environment.
 So expose the parts of your system you want accessible in each appropriate environment.